 - A line-by-line and room-by-room itemized report that details each building component that was damaged or destroyed, and sets a replacement/repair value for that item including repair/replacement costs required to be incurred in order to comply with local building codes or construction ordinances.
 The report should show unit prices, measurements, quantities and qualities.
 Ideally it should be prepared by a local and experienced construction or repair cost estimating professional, a structural engineer (if appropriate) a building consultant or other qualified expert.
-This report is often referred to as a "Scope of Loss."" - Receipts, bills and invoices, and estimates of repair costs from contractors; - A report by a licensed engineer if there is any dispute about what caused the loss, such as when there is damage to a foundation or any structural issue that the insurer states is preexisting or caused by erosion, subsidence, or "earth movement," or about whether the "basement" exclusion applies;
+This report is often referred to as a "Scope of Loss." - Receipts, bills and invoices, and estimates of repair costs from contractors;

-- A report by any other independent and qualified expert that evaluated your damage. - Where possible, photographs from before the damage and during/after with the damage and water line); Be sure to keep copies of all photos and documents submitted. - For personal property, a room-by-room "contents list" attaching all of the available information above (photographs of the room or specific items if you have them, etc.), in addition to receipts for replacement or website printouts showing the same or near-identical item with a photograph and price; For help with your inventory, visit: Home Inventory and Contents Claim Help For a sample home inventory, visit Sample Letters and Documents. - Any additional documentation that you may have, including copies of earlier-submitted POL forms related to your loss.
+- A report by a licensed engineer if there is any dispute about what caused the loss, such as when there is damage to a foundation or any structural issue that the insurer states is preexisting or caused by erosion, subsidence, or "earth movement," or about whether the "basement" exclusion applies; - A report by any other independent and qualified expert that evaluated your damage. - Where possible, photographs from before the damage, with the damage and water line, and during or after repair (for instance, this may help to distinguish between damage caused by Hurricane Irene versus Sandy); Be sure to keep copies of all photos and documents submitted. - For personal property, a room-by-room "contents list" attaching all of the available information above (photographs of the room or specific items if you have them, etc.), in addition to receipts for replacement or website printouts showing the same or near-identical item with a photograph and price; For help with your inventory, visit: Home Inventory and Contents Claim Help

+For a sample home inventory, visit Sample Letters and Documents. - Any additional documentation that you may have, including copies of earlier-submitted POL forms related to your loss.

 A building consultant line-itemizes your loss with unit prices and measurements.
 It may be a contractor, a public adjuster or another consultant with insurance expertise.
-They can help identify and line-itemize flood-related losses that the naked eye may miss, such as damage behind walls and below floors, costs to repair or replace property damaged by an oil spill, costs needed to match household fixtures, flood cleanup costs, and contractor overhead and profit.
+They can help identify and line-itemize Sandy-related losses that the naked eye may miss, such as damage behind walls and below floors, costs to repair or replace property damaged by an oil spill, costs needed to match household fixtures, flood cleanup costs, and contractor overhead and profit.

-Additionally, for the Increased Cost of Compliance Proof of Loss, FEMA advises submitting the community's determination that your home has been substantially or repetitively damaged, signed contracts for the work, and work permits.^[1]
+Additionally, for the Increased Cost of Compliance Proof of Loss, FEMA advises submitting the community's determination that your home has been substantially or repetitively damaged, signed contracts for the work, and work permits.[1]